Kong/docs.konghq.com/app/gateway/2.6.x/get-started/comprehensive/manage-teams.md

 1. Access your Kong Manager instance.
 2. On the workspaces tab, click on **New Workspace**.
-3. Create a Wwrkspace named `SecureWorkspace` and select a color for the workspace avatar.
+3. Create a workspace named `SecureWorkspace` and select a color for the workspace avatar.

     **Note:** Each workspace name should be unique, regardless of letter case.
 For example, naming one workspace “Payments” and another one “payments” will create two different workspaces that appear identical.